VerticalResearchGroup/casio/README.md

 **NOTE: mmcv-full will take a WHILE to install.
 This is a one-time thing.**

+### TensorFlow
+For tensorflow, use the utils/tf1-docker.sh script to launch a docker container.

+**NOTE: YOU WILL END UP SOURCE'ING env.sh TWICE!**

 ## Swin Transformer (Torch)
 ```bash
 $ conda activate casio-torch